Are Target Date Mutual Funds the Holy Grail for Investors?

 The “to” versus “through” target date funds situation is not a minor nor trivial issue.
 For example, this was a topic of huge concern in the aftermath of the recent financial crash.
 When the credit crunch and Great Recession hit and the stock market crashed, some of those who held “through” target date funds were surprised by the drop in their asset values.
 In particular, many older workers who were nearing their planned retirement age were quite surprised that the value of their target date funds dropped significantly.

 This became the subject of some congressional testimony by shocked and naive investors who did not understand what they had purchased.
 Some investors got so upset that you can go to the SEC website, search for “target date funds” and read for hours what they wrote.
-If these investors had really understood the glide path of their “through” target date retirement fund, they should have understood that significant declines in value were possible near retirement due to higher equities exposure.
-Of course, if these uninformed investors had held a “to” target date fund, they would have experienced much less shock at the market crash.
-Yet these same ill-informed “to” retirement fund investors may have accidentally avoided one shock in exchange for another.
+If these investors had really understood the glide path of their “through” target date retirement fund, they should have understood that significant declines in value were possible near retirement due to higher equities exposure at that time.

 Equities historically offer growth potential and have protected investors from loss of purchasing power far better than cash or bond assets.
 It is quite possible that many naive investors in “to” retirement” glide path target date funds will experience a slow motion surprise in the future.